-- The fluid level should be checked using the HOT range on the dipstick after the following conditions have been met: - The engine should be warmed up to operating temperature. - The vehicle should be driven at least 5 minutes. - The automatic transmission fluid should be warmed to between 122 and 176°F (50 and 80°C).
+- The fluid level should be checked using the HOT range on the dipstick after the following conditions have been met: - The engine should be warmed up to operating temperature. - The vehicle should be driven at least 5 minutes. - The automatic transmission fluid should be warmed to between 122 and 176°F (50 and 80°C). - The fluid can be checked at fluid temperatures of 86 to 122°F (30 to 50°C) using the COLD range on the dipstick after the engine is warmed up and before driving.
+However, the fluid should be re-checked using the HOT range. - 1.
+Park the vehicle on a level surface and set the parking brake. - 2.
+Start the engine and then move the shift lever through each gear range.
+Move the shift lever to P (Park) after you have moved it through all ranges.

-- The fluid can be checked at fluid temperatures of 86 to 122°F (30 to 50°C) using the COLD range on the dipstick after the engine is warmed up and before driving.
-However, the fluid should be re-checked using the HOT range. - Park the vehicle on a level surface and set the parking brake. - Start the engine and then move the shift lever through each gear range, ending in P. - 3.
-Check the fluid level with the engine idling. - 4.
+- 3. Check the fluid level with the engine idling. - 4.
 Remove the dipstick and wipe it clean with lint-free paper. - 5.
-Reinsert the dipstick into the charging pipe as far as it will go. - Remove the dipstick and note the reading.
+Reinsert the dipstick into the charging pipe as far as it will go. - 6.
+Remove the dipstick and note the reading.
 If the level is at the low side of either range, add fluid to the charging pipe.